boostercloud/workflows-framework/chapters/chapter01.md

     1. Actions that need to be executed in series, each one after the previous has been successfully executed and accepted.
         1. There’s also the possibility that one of these steps is composed with a battery of actions that can, and often should, (for efficiency reasons) be performed in parallel.
 Which would imply following the patterns for point `b`.
     2. Actions that can, and often should, (for efficiency reasons) be performed in parallel.
-        1. There’s also that some of the actions might be composed of a series of actions, that have to be executed following the patterns for point `a`.
+        1. There’s also that some actions might be composed of a series of actions, that have to be executed following the patterns for point `a`.
     3. In both of the previous cases, there might be a need to “undo” the actions that have been already executed successfully when one of them is rejected or fails.
         1. This poses the additional challenge that the undo actions might fail or be rejected.
     4. Both scenarios `a.i` and `b.i` might nest upon each other, it’s unlikely that it would happen at many levels, but enough to become difficult do reason about without a helpful abstraction.
 Then take into account `c` and `c.i` and you can begin to see why orchestration is not a trivial issue.